 My doctoral work at Princeton, with Allan Rubin, focused on the constitutive relations for rock friction; I combined theoretical and numerical analysis with data from rock friction experiments to clearly understand the relative successes and failures of various versions of laboratory-derived constitutive relations for fault friction.

-I am currently employed as a Post Doctoral Scholar with Robert Viesca at the Department of Civil and Environmental Engineering at Tufts University.
-We are working on using observations of fluid induced aseismic slip to infer the hydro-mechanical properties of fluid-activated faults.
+After Princeton, I worked as a Post Doctoral Scholar with Robert Viesca at the Department of Civil and Environmental Engineering at Tufts University from December 2016 to October 2017.
+We worked on using observations of fluid induced aseismic slip to infer the hydro-mechanical properties of fluid-activated faults.